Frequently Asked Questions

 Can I take the admission courses closer to my home/work?

-Many of the admission courses can be taken at other campuses.
-If the location is not a Tri-C campus, check online at transferology.com to see if the course transfers equally for the one you intend it to replace.
+Many of the admission courses can be taken at any of the Tri-C campuses.
+DMS-specific courses are only offered at the Western Campus.
+If you are interested in completing any program admission courses at a college other than Tri-C, check online at Transferology.com to see if the course transfers equally for the one you intend it to replace.
 Keep in mind that very few colleges offer courses that are equivalent to the Diagnostic Medical Sonography-specific admission courses.

 How soon can I begin the Diagnostic Medical Sonography program?